benhoskings/babushka/README.markdown

 end
 ```

-That's an expository dep that can achieve the modest goal of being on the correct git branch.
-Notice the parameter denoted by the :branch symbol, and the two DSL words `met?` and `meet`: there's a clear separation of test (is the dependency met?) and code (meet the dependency).
+Above is an expository dep that can achieve the modest goal of being on the correct git branch (note the parameter denoted by the :branch symbol).
+It's built using the two DSL words `met?` and `meet`, which contain each dep's logic, separating the test (is the dependency met?) from the code (meet the dependency).

-Running this dep when a branch change is required shows how babushka does its work in blocks of met/meet/met: a failing test, an action blindly taken, and then the same test again, hopefully passing now as a result.
+Running this dep when a branch change is required shows how babushka does its work in blocks of met/meet/met: a failing test, an action blindly taken, and then the same test again, passing now as a result.

     $ bin/babushka.rb 'on git branch' branch=stable
     on git branch {